-Please join us as we welcome author Kathy Peiss to discuss her latest book Information Hunters: When Librarians, Soldiers, and Spies Banded Together in World War II Europe.
+Cultural historian Kathy Peiss is author of the new book Information Hunters: When Librarians, Soldiers, and Spies Banded Together in World War II Europe (Oxford University Press).

 A part of the George C. Marshall Legacy Series

 An unlikely band of information hunters—librarians, archivists, and scholars—came together during World War II, their war effort centered on collecting books and documents.
 They gathered enemy publications in the spy-ridden cities of Stockholm and Lisbon, searched for records in liberated Paris and the rubble of Berlin, seized Nazi works from bookstores and schools, and unearthed millions of books hidden in German caves and mine shafts.
 Improvising library techniques in wartime conditions, they contributed to Allied intelligence, safeguarded endangered collections, restituted looted books—and built up the international holdings of leading American libraries for the postwar period.

 In this lecture, cultural historian Kathy Peiss discusses how book and document collecting became part of the new apparatus of intelligence and national security, military planning, and postwar reconstruction.
 She focuses on ordinary Americans who found themselves in extraordinary situations, making decisions on the ground to acquire sources that would be useful in war zones and on the home front.
 Librarians’ and scholars’ skills, expertise, and aspirations aligned closely with American military and political objectives.
 Their activities helped transform American research libraries into great international repositories, shaped policies toward cultural heritage, and spurred the development of information science.